Monongah Mine Disaster commemorative bell repaired

 MONONGAH — The historic miners bell commemorating the Monongah Mine Disaster was repaired Friday.

-The motor inside the bell was fried three years ago in a lightning storm and hasn't rung since, but after a quick repair it will ring every day at 10:28 a.m.
+The motor inside the bell was fried three years ago during a lightning storm and hasn’t rang since, but after a quick repair, it will ring every day at 10:28 a.m.

+The Monongah Mine Disaster occurred on December 6, 1907, in the Fairmont Coal Company’s No. 6 and No. 8 mines.

 “The Miner’s Bell represents an important part of Monongah’s history and Italian heritage,” Monongah Mayor Johnboy Palmer said.